FilipsCalijs/ReactPluss/README.md

 I will be working on improving my previous projects, namely the Marvel app and the Coffee Shop app.
 By applying the knowledge gained from this module, I aim to enhance the functionality and user experience of these applications.
 The key focus will be on incorporating hooks, utilizing useEffects for better data fetching and state management with useState.

-Add for activity
-## Goals
-- Mastering React hooks, useEffects, and useState.
-- Applying advanced React concepts to enhance existing projects.
-- Improving the overall functionality and user experience of Marvel and Coffee Shop applications.

-## Progress Tracking
-I will regularly update this README to keep track of my progress and any insights gained during the learning process.
-Feel free to explore the codebase and follow along with my journey!